noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 - core logic that can be extended via plugins (sidecars), and defines the interface of each plugin
 - each plugin/sidecar then implements the contract

-##### model-view-controller
+##### MVC

 - extends the multi-tier pattern: divides an application into 3 tiers

-  - model: contains application data and core functionality
+  - model: manages application data and data related functionality

     - the central component of the pattern
-    - the dynamic dat structure of hte software application
+    - the dynamic data structure of the software application
     - controls the data and logic of the applications

   - view: displays application data and interacts with the user

     - accesses the data in the model and presents it to the user

-  - controller: understands the data and how the data can be manipulated
+  - controller: manages the interaction between the model & view layers

     - handles input from the use rand mediates between the model and view
     - listens to external inputs from the view/user and creates appropriate outputs